 An example of Fortran code that allows an MPI worker to participate in MPI calculations is shown in Table 8.
 The MPI worker creates a reaction module with RM_Create.
 The number of user grid cells (nxyz) is not important for the workers because the manager sets its value when the worker PhreeqcRM instance is created.
 If the MPI process number (mpi_myself) is greater than zero, the process is a worker, and RM_MpiWorker is called, which is a loop that waits for a task message from the manager.
 The worker then processes tasks from the manager until the manager calls RM_MpiWorkerBreak, which indicates that processing by the worker is complete.
 The worker returns from RM_MpiWorker to destroy the worker’s reaction module and exit from the simulation.

-Table 8: Parallelization.
+Table 8: Example code for an MPI worker.